 The zero plugin allows you to null fields in files' metadata tags.
 Fields can be nulled unconditionally or conditioned on a pattern match.
 For example, the plugin can strip useless comments like "ripped by MyGreatRipper."
-This plugin only affects files' tags; the beets database is left unchanged.

 To use the zero plugin, enable the plugin in your configuration (see Using Plugins).